alexanderlukjanenko/terraform-flux/README.md

 Usage
+- copy file vars.tfvars-example to vars.tfvars
+- update values at vars.tfvars file.
+Keep it in secret
 - terraform init
 - terraform apply (may need to run multiple times, some resources need time to spin up)
 - you may connect to kluster with --kubeconfig option